Team-Resourceful/ResourcefulBeesDocs/docs/getting_started/bee_creation.md

 * First locate the `resourcefulbees` config folder inside the main config folder.
 * Inside this folder you'll see a sub folder labeled `bees`.
 * If you have run the game at least once, you'll see 18 .json files named according to each bee added by the mod inside the `bees` folder.
-* After you're in the `bees` folder you'll need to make a new json file with the name of the bee you want, so for example `Blaze.json` if you want to add a blaze bee.
+* Create a .json file inside this folder for each bee you wish to add to the game.
+So for example: `Blaze.json` if you want to add a blaze bee.
 * After you've created the json file with the name of the bee you want to add, you'll need to open it.
 * After you open it, we're going to start to write the bee's file and include all the necessary lines that are required for the bee to get registered.
 * You can see what configuration options are available by first going to the Custom Bee Data page on the left.
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTExMzkzOTM3MDFdfQ==
+eyJoaXN0b3J5IjpbLTE3MTI1NDA4NjFdfQ==
 -->